State Variables and Constraints in Thermodynamics of Solids and Their Implications: Examples of thermodynamic coordinates

 A glass has many different atom arrangements.
-Some are shown in Fig.~\ref{fig:tiles}.
+Some of them are shown in Fig.~\ref{fig:tiles}.
 The constraint $\xi_{j}$ on the atom at $\mathbf{ R}_{j}$ is its cell boundary $v_{j}$.
 Each atom can be mobile only within its cell: the exchange of atom positions between different cells is prohibited.
 One sample of a glass has only one atom arrangement, and another one has a different arrangement.
-Hereafter, we call a specific arrangement a {\em structure}, while the species of glasses are distinguished by the chemical composition.
-Let $\alpha$ be the label for the structure and $\{ \xi_{j}^{(\alpha)} \}$ be a set of constraints for the $\alpha$th structure.
-Both structures $\alpha$ and $\beta$ in Fig.~\ref{fig:tiles} are stable equilibrium states, because they do not alter their structures.
-A question is whether these two structures are thermodynamically the same state or not.
-In the present context, they are different states.
-This is because, if the two structures were to refer to the same state, it would contradict the second law (Theorem 1) dictating that only one equilibrium state is allowed for a given set of constraints.
+Hereafter, we call a specific arrangement a {\em structure}, while the species of glasses are distinguished by the chemical constitutions and the building units.
+Let $\alpha$ be the label for a structure and $\{ \xi_{j}^{(\alpha)} \}$ be a set of constraints for the $\alpha$th structure.
+Both structures $\alpha$ and $\beta$ in Fig.~\ref{fig:tiles} are stable equilibrium states, because they do not alter spontaneously their structures.
+A question is whether these two structures should be regarded thermodynamically as the same state or not.
+In the present context, they must be different states.
+This is because, if the two structures were to refer to the same state, it would contradict the second law (Theorem 1) averring that only one equilibrium state is allowed for a given set of constraints.
 The distinction between different structures is made possible by fully specifying the atom positions.
 Here is a great advantage of employing the statement of Corollary 3: different mechanical properties of a glass are ascribed to different states of the glass.

-A more common case of glasses is the indistinguishability of individual samples.
+A more common case of glass is the indistinguishability of individual samples.
 A glass does not change its properties from sample to sample if the samples are prepared under the same conditions.
 In experiments, no effect of heat treatment has been observed on the low-temperature specific heat of glasses under a wide range of experimental conditions \cite{Oblad37,Pohl81}.
 The physical and chemical properties of glasses are reproducible; otherwise, they could not be used in high-technology applications.
 In this case, the partition function, Eq.~(\ref{eq:parttition}), must contain all the structures that the glass can take from sample to sample,